Medically reviewed by Drugs.com. Last updated on Jun 16, 2019.

 Calcium channel blocker overdose, beta-blocker overdose (off-label uses): Monitor hemodynamic response; monitor serum ionized calcium levels every 30 minutes initially then every 2 hours and maintain ionized calcium ~2 times the ULN; avoid severe hypercalcemia (ionized calcium levels >2 times ULN) (Kerns 2007).

-Animal reproduction studies have not been conducted.
 Calcium crosses the placenta.
 The amount of calcium reaching the fetus is determined by maternal physiological changes.
 Calcium requirements are the same in pregnant and nonpregnant females (IOM 2011).
 Information related to use as an antidote in pregnancy is limited.
 In general, medications used as antidotes should take into consideration the health and prognosis of the mother; antidotes should be administered to pregnant women if there is a clear indication for use and should not be withheld because of fears of teratogenicity (Bailey 2003).
 Medications used for the treatment of cardiac arrest in pregnancy are the same as in the non-pregnant woman.
 Doses and indications should follow current Advanced Cardiovascular Life Support guidelines.
 Appropriate medications should not be withheld due to concerns of fetal teratogenicity (Jeejeebhoy [AHA] 2015).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)